 Drive to Pokhara by tourist bus.
 Between on the way we will see the natural beauty like Trisuli river which is most popular in Nepal for rafting and we will follow the way almost bank of the Trisuli and Marsyandi River when we arrive in Pokhara transfer to hotel.Day 03: Fly to Jomsom.
 Trek to Kagbeni (2800m/9,156 ft), 4 hours

 Early flight to Jomsom located an an altitude of 2720m / 8,894 ft.
 You will be land on District headquarters of Mustang and will start trek to Kagbeni, the starting point of the Upper Mustang, where you can make your eyes busy for The spectacular views of Nilgiri, Dhaulagiri, Tukuche peak and Dhampus.
-Kagbeni is the most interesting typical Tibetan village and the entry point of the upper Mustang for overnight stop.
+Kagbeni is the most interesting typical Tibetan village and the entry point of the upper Mustang for an overnight stop.
 Overnight camping at Kagbeni.Day 04: Trek from Kagbeni to Chele (3100m/10,137 ft), 6 hours

 The climb continues along step, treeless, waterless terrain, along the side of the spectacular steep canyon to pass and cairn of rock at 3540m.
 Then the trail makes a long gradual descent to some chortens on a ridge, and then the trail descends further on a pleasant trail to Samar.
 The Annapurna, still dominated by Nilgiri, is visible far to the south.
 Climb above Samar to a ridge, then descend into a large gorge and the trail goes into another valley field, crosses a stream and climbs up to a ridge at 3800m.
-The route climbs sharply up and down over a series of high passes, before the final descend to Geiling.Day 06: Trek from Geling to Tsarang (3560m/11,641 ft), 7 hours
+The route climbs sharply up and down over a series of high passes before the final descend to Geiling.Day 06: Trek from Geling to Tsarang (3560m/11,641 ft), 7 hours

 From Geling, the trail climbs gently to the interesting pass on our trek NYILA and descends below the blue, gray and red cliffs.
 After crossing a steel bridge of the Tangmar chu (river), we will arrive to a MANI (Prayer WALL) perhaps the longest and most spectacular stretch and main wall in Nepal.
 Climbing over another pass at 3600m the route makes a long gentle descent to Charang.
-The huge five – storey white Dzong and red Gompa is an interesting visit to observe collections of statues and Thankas as well as many large paintings of seated Buddha.Day 07: Trek from Tsarang to Lo Manthang (3840m/12,557 ft), 5 hours
+The huge five – story white Dzong and red Gompa is an interesting visit to observe collections of statues and Thankas as well as many large paintings of seated Buddha.Day 07: Trek from Tsarang to Lo Manthang (3840m/12,557 ft), 5 hours

 The trail descends about 100 meters down from Charang, crosses the Charang – Chu and climbs steeply up a rocky trail to a cairn on a ridge and continues to climb.
 Finally, from a ridge at 3850m.
 There is a view of the walled city of LO.
 After a short descent, cross a stream then climb up into the plateau of Lo- Manthang.Day 08: Lo-Manthang , day hiking exploring around

 Another day in Lo – Manthang gives you the chance to explore its many sights; the Tall Champa Lakhang (God house,) the red Thugchen Gompa, Chyodi Gompa and the Raja’s Palace; as well as to gaze at the surrounding panoramic views of the Tibetan Plateau and the Himalaya.
-Besides Lo-Manthang there is two other interesting valleys worth visiting.
+Besides Lo-Manthang there are two other interesting valleys worth visiting.
 The western valley Tingkhar, the sight of Raja’s summer palace, Kimling and Phuwa as well as the Gompa of Namgyal (The Monastery of Victory) is the newest and most active Gompa in Lo.
 In the eastern valley lies the village of Chosar, also rich in gompas and the valley is the main trading route to Lhasa.Day 09: Trek from Lo-Manthang to Yara (3900m/12,753 ft), 6 hours)

 We continue our journey through the river bank to Luri cave Monastery which takes about 2 hours.
 There are actually two monasteries.
-First we visit one which is situated below of Luri Cave monastery.
+First, we visit one which is situated below of Luri Cave monastery.
 Then a short steep ascent brings us to Luri Cave Monastery which takes us about 30 minutes.
-This is the oldest monastery located at an altitude of 4005m above sea level and constructed in the 15th century and till this date very famous cave monastery of Mustang region.
-Inside the cave we can see a big Old Chhorten and many images and statues of Protectors and Deities.
+This is the oldest monastery located at an altitude of 4005m above sea level and constructed in the 15th century and till this date very famous cave monastery of the Mustang region.
+Inside the cave, we can see a big Old Chhorten and many images and statues of Protectors and Deities.
 There is an also highly sacred religious text which is always closed.Day 11: Trek to Ghuma Thanti (4600m/15,042 ft ), 5 hours

 We follow the barren valley after crossing 5100meter pass; today we prepare pack lunch due to no appropriate cooking possibilities on the trekking.Day 12: Trek from Ghuma Thanti to Namta Khola (4890m/15,990 ft), 7 hours.